-A fast-moving beacon (for example, on an aircraft) will typically generate an initial alert followed by a series of conflict alerts, as all the alerts after the initial alert will not match.
+A fast-moving beacon (for example, on an aircraft) other than an ELT(DT) will typically generate an initial alert followed by a series of conflict alerts, as all the alerts after the initial alert will not match.
 The trail of conflicts may provide a path for the fast-moving beacon.